SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 #### Excursion: Class Pool and Include Programs

-- A class pool is an ABAP program containing the definition of one global class (*Global Class* tab in ADT)
+- A class pool is an ABAP program containing the definition of one global class (*Global Class* tab in ADT).
 - Global classes are marked as such with the `PUBLIC` addition to the `CLASS` statement: `CLASS zcl_demo_abap DEFINITION PUBLIC ...`
 - Additionally, a class pool can also contain local classes that are defined in dedicated include programs (CCDEF and the other include names are internal names the include programs end with):
   - CCDEF include (*Class-relevant Local Types* tab in ADT): Is included in front of the declaration part of the global class